yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/unnecessary_assign_check.markdown

 ```
 ---

-No need to assign call to variable that is not used after the call.
+No need to assign a method call's output to a variable if it will not be used after.

 ### Example